[ Main index » Bicycle components tests » Bicycle lighting (esp. dynamo powered)

 As you can see, the faster you ride, the less the influence of the dynamo.
 The question is: Is a high efficiency dynamo of interest more to those who ride slowly or those who ride quickly? (answer: Those who ride quickly, as those who ride slowly don't ride slowly because it's hard to cycle faster but because they just ride at a slow pace; The fast riders want every bit of speed, but in my view it's not worth a lot of money as the speed gain is minimal at speeds of say 30 km/h).

 If you want to critize something I wrote, feel free to send an email but I'm only interested in proper arguments, not things like "your reviews are biased because they don't agree at all with other reviews".
 That has nothing to do with being biased, because most other reviews are poorly done, so no wonder my conclusions differ...
-(2013: There is beginning to come more criticism about point light sources and cool white LEDs and other matters that I've been writing about for a long time, on various websites and forums, but I don't know whether that has finally improved this year in magazines)
+(2013: There is beginning to come more criticism on various websites and forums about point light sources and cool white LEDs and other matters that I've been writing about for a long time, but I don't know whether that has finally improved this year in magazines)

-See for more about this, Interpretation, objectivity, and comparison with other reviews.
+See for more about this, Criticism.

 Further note that my views are biased in some sense, namely the situation in the Netherlands and neighbouring countries, Belgium and Germany.
 There are large differences in behaviour in motorists in esp.
 UK, USA, Australia and other countries with fewer cyclists, where cyclists are seen as occupying 'their roads'.
 The situation in a country influences a little bit what is acceptable as a lighting system, for example whether flashing is acceptable or not.
 With lots of cyclists, I would say it's not acceptable, and besides that it takes away the ability to estimate distance (and visibile indications that a cyclist may turn left/right!).
 A way to differentiate bike-car would be useful for large speed differences.
 But what besides flashing?
 Perhaps I should add a section on different attitudes in different countries?
 But even when looking at different attitudes, the design principles for good lamps remain as I described...